3 Phrases to Start Loving Yourself Again in Just 3 Minutes

 Imagine your self-love is a delicate crystal.
 The more you polish it, the more beautiful it will be and the more it will inspire you.

 However, there are two things you have to be careful about with this precious jewel: don’t leave it with anyone else and don’t let anyone break it.

-1. “Allowing myself what I deserve isn’t selfish; it’s safeguarding my self-love”
+1. “Allowing myself what I deserve isn’t selfish; it’s loving yourself”